cjus/node-neo4j-presentation/presentation/readme.md

 <img src="tree.jpg" width="300"/>

-The roots of a tree are almost identical to the branches as shown here in a plant.
+The roots of a tree are almost identical to the branches as shown here in this plant.

 <img src="roots.jpg" width="300"/>